Federico Carrizo

-Federico Gastón Carrizo (born 17 May 1991, in Villa Giardino), commonly known as Pachi Carrizo, is an Argentine footballer who plays as midfielder for Cerro Porteño in the Paraguayan Primera División.
+Federico Gastón Carrizo (born 17 May 1991, in Villa Giardino), commonly known as Pachi Carrizo, is an Argentine professional footballer who plays as a midfielder for Paraguayan Primera División club Cerro Porteño.

 Club career

 In 2014, Carrizo signed with Argentinian club Boca Juniors.
 On 10 March 2016, Carrizo scored a goal against Bolivar for the 2016 Copa Libertadores, the match ended 1-1.

-On 9 February 2022, it was announced that Carrizo did not want to sign his new Cerro Porteño contract that obliged him to be vaccinated against Covid-19, something that went against the footballer's religion.
+On 9 February 2022, it was announced that Carrizo did not want to sign his new Cerro Porteño contract that obliged him to be vaccinated against COVID-19, something that went against the footballer's religion.